haraka/Haraka/docs/results.md

-# note.js
+# results.js

 Save, log, retrieve, and share the results of plugin tests.

 ## Synopsis

-Potential reasons to use *note* in your plugin:
+Potential reasons to use *results* in your plugin:

 * To have plugin results appear in [watch](http://haraka.github.io/manual/plugins/watch.html) output, in your web browser.